odoo/documentation/content/applications/inventory_and_mrp/inventory/warehouses_storage/replenishment/lead_times.rst

   of placing orders earlier mitigates the risk of vendor or shipping delays.
 Thus, for products that are set to replenish to order, the need appears on the *Replenishment report* earlier, according to the specified number of days.

+- :ref:`Days to Purchase lead time <inventory/warehouses_storage/days-to-purchase>`: days needed for the vendor to receive a request for quotation (RFQ) and confirm it.
+It advances the deadline to schedule a |RFQ| by a specified number of days.

 - :ref:`Manufacturing lead time <inventory/management/manuf-lt>`: the number of days needed to complete a manufacturing order (MO) from the date of confirmation.
 This lead time includes